-HPV is one of the most common sexually transmitted viruses.
+HPV is a large family of viruses that can caseu warts and certain cancers.
+Specific strains of HPV infect the genital area (in contrast to strains that cause plantar warts, for example.).
+It is one of the most common sexually transmitted viruses.
 While it causes few symptoms on its own, it is linked to several forms of cancer.
 In fact, the National Cancer Institute reports that essentially all cervical cancers are the result of HPV infection.
 Cancers of the mouth, throat, penis and anus are also linked to HPV infection.
 Protecting yourself is extremely important.

-There are over a hundred different HPV strains.
+There are over a hundred different HPV strains that infect the genital area.
 They are broken down into “low risk” strains that can cause genital warts, and “high risk” strains that are associated with cancers.

 HPV Symptoms and Detection:

 Approximately 75-80 % of all sexually active people will be infected with HPV at some point in their lives.
 Most people show no symptoms at all.
 Others experience:

 - Genital warts: Raised, dry, usually soft and painless bumps around the genital or anal area.
 These are usually caused by low risk strains 6 or 11.

 - Cervical changes: detected by Pap test, a specific high risk HPV test that detects a group of strains associated with cervical cancer, or colposcopy (examination of the cervix using a magnifying scope).
 HPV infection of the cervix might not cause any problem, or could result in a precancerous change or even cervical cancer.
 High risk strains 16 and 18 are most likely to be found in cervical cancers.

 There is no screening test that detects HPV in men.
 However, if your sexual partner is diagnosed with HPV, it is likely that you are infected too.